 To verify the effectiveness of the proposed method, we conducted an experiment on estimating the importance of figures/tables in scientific papers.
-We prepared three types of comparative methods.
-Comparative method-Caption is based on the similarity between the caption for a figure/table and each sentence, and comparative method-Size is based on the size of figure/table.
-Comparative method-Without updating the sentence importance does not update the sentence importance based on the similarity among sentences.
+We prepared two types of comparative methods: comparative method-Caption is based on the similarity between the caption for a figure/table and each sentence, and comparative method-Size is based on the size of figure/table.

-We prepared 24 papers and their corresponding posters, i.e., paper-poster set, presented at the 30th Japanese Society for Artificial Intelligence2 in the experiment.
+We prepared 24 papers and their corresponding posters, i.e., paper-poster set, presented at the 30th Japanese Society for Artificial Intelligence in the experiment.
 The figures/tables described in the posters were assumed as collectively important figures/tables for each paper.
-The proposed method and the three comparative methods were applied to estimate the importance of the figures/tables in each paper.
+The proposed method and the two comparative methods were applied to estimate the importance of the figures/tables in each paper.
 The average precision was used as the evaluation index.